Web Evolution

 A Brief History

-One of the early attempts of formalizing the concept of web evolution was done by Tim Berners-Lee, the father of World Wide Web.
-In 1998, he explained the importance of evolvability on web technology.
-In short, we must preserve spaces for web technologies so that they can be upgraded to compromise new requests.
+One of the early attempts of formalizing the concept of evolution on the Web was done by Tim Berners-Lee, the father of World Wide Web.
+In 1998, he explained the importance of evolvability of Web technology.
+In short, we need to preserve spaces for Web technologies so that they can be continuously upgraded to compromise new requests.
 According to Tim, "evolvability" is one of the two fundamental goals of all W3C technologies (the other goal is "Interoperability").
-In particular, Berners-Lee emphasized that the key evolutionary issues at the meantime should be language evolution and data evolution.
-Within the context of his discussion, the term "evolvable" was actually closer to "extensible" than "evolutionary".
+Berners-Lee also emphasized that the key evolutionary issues at the meantime should be language evolution and data evolution.
+Within the context of his discussion, the term "evolvable" was actually closer to the meaning of "extensible" than the meaning of "evolutionary".

 "should meaning on the Web be evolutionary, driven organically through the bottom-up human assignment of tags?
 Or does it need to be carefully crafted and managed by a higher authority, using structured representations with defined semantics?"

-The evolution of meaning specifications on the Web is a central issue of web evolution; and this issue is especially critical to the vision of Semantic Web.
-But this panel still did not touch the core of web evolution, i.e. what the essential driving force of web evolution is and how this force really drives the Web forward.
+The evolution of meaning specifications on the Web is a central issue of Web evolution; and this issue is particularly critical to the vision of Semantic Web.
+But this panel still did not touch the very core of Web evolution, i.e. what the essential driving force of web evolution is and how this force really drives the Web forward.

 Formal Study of Web Evolution

-This view of web evolution is not flawless.
+This theory of Web evolution is not flawless.
 Many arguments might be debatable and amendable.
-But the primary purpose of this work is to bring the world a fresh new vision of what World Wide Web is and how it evolves.
-I wish the study might eventually lead more attention to this fascinating research area.
-The study of Web evolution might not only affect the Web, but also bring significant impact to our humans who live in this new Web age.
+The main purpose of this work is to bring the world a fresh new vision of Web evolution.
+In fact, Web evolution is not just about the Web, it is indeed about all humans and our society.

 A View of Web Evolution